pgaref/HTTP_Request_Randomizer/README.rst

 Proxies provide a way to use server P (the middleman) to contact server A and then route the response back to you.
-In more nefarious circles, it's a prime way to make your presence unknown and pose as many clients to a website instead of just one client.
+In more nefarious circles, it’s a prime way to make your presence unknown and pose as many clients to a website instead of just one client.
 Often times websites will block IPs that make too many requests, and proxies is a way to get around this.
-But even for simulating an attack, you should know how it's done.
+But even for simulating an attack, you should know how it’s done.

 User Agent
 ----------

-Surprisingly, the only thing that tells a server the application triggered the request (like browser type or from a script) is a header called a "user agent" which is included in the HTTP request.
+Surprisingly, the only thing that tells a server the application triggered the request (like browser type or from a script) is a header called a “user agent” which is included in the HTTP request.

 The source code
 ---------------